 Next was a series of price trials to test different price points for their prestige pricing strategy for their Model X series.
 They produce segmented prices for the Model X and S range based on the most prominent customer value drivers emerging from their ongoing segmentation research.

 Tesla’s target market segment strategy

-Tesla’s approach to pricing and marketing segmentation and targeting is a huge potential source of revenue for the business and its investors.
+Tesla’s approach to pricing and marketing segmentation is a huge potential source of revenue for the business and its investors.
 However, their current business model and operational capability are impacting their future pricing power and mid to long business growth plans.

 First, there’s an increasing number of new players entering this marketplace.
 This includes different processes, customer channels, and product life cycles.
 Tesla needs to update operations quickly.
 They are the ones being disrupted in a market segment they created.